GrantBirki/k8s-discord/docs/github-actions.md

   > This is your Discord bot token.
 It MUST be `base64` encoded since it is injected as a native Kubernetes secret

+- Discord Client ID
+  - Key: `DISCORD_CLIENT_ID`
+  - Value: `<client id>`

+  > This is your Discord bot client id.
+This value can be found on the `OAuth2` page of your Discord bot in the Discord developer portal

 - Azure CLIENT_ID
   - Key: `CLIENT_ID`
   - Value: `<clientId>`